Getting Started

 export PRIVATE_IMAGE_REGISTRY_URL=my_private_registry.domain.tld

-If authentication is required, you can reference imagePullSecrets
+registryOpencodeDe: "my_private_registry.domain.tld/registry.opencode.de/" If authentication is required, you can reference imagePullSecrets as follows:

 Service

-Some apps, like Jitsi or Dovecot, require HTTP and external TCP connections.
+Some apps, like Jitsi and Dovecot, require HTTP and external TCP connections.

 These apps create a Kubernetes service object.